 Its skyline is a mix of contemporary office blocks and some of the most iconic historic buildings in northern Africa; it’s this fusion of ‘old’ and ‘new’ which makes the Mediterranean metropolis one of the best places to visit in Tunisia.
 With a population of 2.4 million people, Tunis might sound like an enormous urban sprawl to those who have never visited.
 However, the city centre is remarkably compact.
 In fact, visitors will be able to explore the old town – famous for its mosques, museums, and galleries – by foot.

 There are multiple airlines offering connecting flights to Tunis from the UK, however we recommend flying with Tunisair as they offer non-stop flights.
 Some of the cheapest airports to fly from are London based, with London Heathrow offering both low cost and non-stop flights.
 If you’re flying from London Heathrow, there are many options available for airport parking including Meet & Greet, Valet and Long Stay.
-Alternatively, an airport transfer or chauffeur service such as the ones offered by Bath Taxi Transfer can be a cost effective alternative.
+Alternatively, an airport transfer or chauffeur service can be a cost effective alternative.

 Where to eat